 What Is Fascia & Why It Matters

 Think of fascia as your body’s built-in bodysuit!
-It’s a 3D web of connective tissue that wraps every muscle, bone, and organ.
-It's the "fabric" that holds you together from head to toe.
-Think of fascia as the body’s cellular communication network.
+It's the "fabric" that holds you together from head to toe—a 3D web of connective tissue that wraps every muscle, bone, and organ.
+Fascia is the body’s cellular communication network and Myofascial Release is like a reset button.
 What happens in one area can affect another, helping everything move and work together as one.

 Fascia & the Mind–Body Connection